-Scott Andrews, the antagonist in The Deception, is one of those predators.
+Scott Andrews, the antagonist in my romance novel, The Deception, is one of those predators.
 Handsome and charming, Scott can, and does, pass himself off as a single man.
 He presents himself as the perfect catch for a single woman looking for her soulmate.
 And, unfortunately, for the woman, she has no idea that Scott’s married.

 A mutual friend introduces Scott to leading lady Carrie, the leading lady.
 As usual, he presents himself as a single man, and he hasn’t just fooled Carrie.
 He’s also fooled their mutual friend, Allison.
 Not only does Allison believe that Scott is single, she also thinks he might be a good match for Carrie, who’s Carrie still recovering from an earlier breakup.
 Scott quickly takes advantage of her vulnerability, but she’ll soon realize things aren’t adding up.
 By then it will too late, and the consequences will leave her life shattered.

 Scott is inspired by someone I once knew, and by stories other women have told me.
 He may be a fictional character, but there are, unfortunately, many real life Scotts out there.
 Stay safe, ladies.